elviejokike/trino-hive-minio/README.md

 Create an schema

 ```
-CREATE SCHEMA IF NOT EXISTS delta.play WITH (location = 's3a://play/');
+CREATE SCHEMA IF NOT EXISTS mydelta.play WITH (location = 's3a://play/');
 ```

 Create a table

 ```
-CREATE TABLE IF NOT EXISTS delta.play.mytable
+CREATE TABLE IF NOT EXISTS mydelta.play.mytable
 (
     width  DOUBLE,
     length DOUBLE,